bhusan1/PythonCodingPractice/Readme.md

-This is repo for my coding practice.
+This is repo for my coding practice in Python.
 Starting from easy and gradually moving to med and hard